 Quatman CE, Quatman CC, Hewett TE.
 Prediction and prevention of musculoskeletal injury: A paradigm shift in methodology.
 British Journal of Sports Medicine.
 2009;43(14), 1100-1107.

 Gregory Walker, MD, FAAP, obtained his undergraduate and medical degrees from the University of Arizona in Tucson, Arizona.
 He completed a year-long fellowship in the National Institutes of Health’s Clinical Research Training Program in Bethesda, Maryland.
 He completed his pediatric residency training at the University of Arizona and his primary care sports medicine fellowship at the Cincinnati Children’s Hospital Medical Center.

-Dr. Walker is an assistant professor in the Division of Sports Medicine at Cincinnati Children’s Hospital Medical Center and an associate professor in the Department of Pediatrics at the University of Cincinnati.
+Dr. Walker is an assistant professor in the Division of Sports Medicine at Cincinnati Children’s Hospital Medical Center within the UC Department of Pediatrics.
 He is active in numerous professional organizations including: the American Academy of Pediatrics Council on Sports Medicine and Fitness (COSMF), the American Medical Society for Sports Medicine and the American College of Sports Medicine.